googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **5.7.11.1.2.3 Radial gradients**

-A basic radial gradient provides gradation of colors that radiates in all directions from an origin.
-The radial gradients supported in COLR version 1 provide a superset of this functionality: color gradation is defined along a cylinder defined by two circles.
-In the general case, the circles can have different radii to create a cone.
-A basic radial gradient is formed by one circle having a radius of zero with center located inside the other circle.

-NOTE: Some graphics libraries or other specifications support “radial” gradients with the same capabilities described here, whereas in other contexts, a “radial” gradient might provide more limited capabilities.
+A radial gradient provides gradation of colors along a cylinder defined by two circles.
+The gradient is defined by circles with center c₀ and radius r₀, and with center c₁ and radius r₁, plus a color line.
+The color line aligns with the two circles by associating stop offset 0 with the first circle (with center c₀) and aligning stop offset 1.0 with the second circle (with center c₁).

+NOTE: The term “radial gradient” is used in some contexts for more limited capabilities.
 In some contexts, the type of gradient defined here is referred to as a “two point conical” gradient.

-A radial gradient is defined by two circles, one with center c₀ and radius r₀, and another with center c₁ and radius r₁, plus a color line.
-The color line is related to the two circles by aligning stop offset 0 with a point on the perimeriter of the first circle (with center c₀) and aligning stop offset 1.0 with a corresponding point (the same angular direction from the center) on the perimeter of the second circle.

 The drawing algorithm for radial gradients follows the [HTML WHATWG Canvas specification for createRadialGradient()][32], but adapted with with alternate color line extend modes, as